numpy/numpy.org/NA-overview.rst

 would find any possible implementation to be just the thing they need to solve some problem.
-On the other hand, much of numpy's power and clarity comes from having a small number of orthogonal concepts, such as strided arrays, flexible indexing, broadcasting, and ufuncs.
+On the other hand, much of numpy's power and clarity comes from having a small number of orthogonal concepts, such as strided arrays, flexible indexing, broadcasting, and ufuncs, and we'd like to preserve that simplicity.

 There has been dissatisfaction among several major groups of numpy users about the existing status quo of missing data support.
 In particular,